Top 10 Sinigang in Manila

 Pucker up for a steaming bowl of sour goodness that is probably better than your mom's.

 (SPOT.ph) Sinigang is the ultimate comfort food, endearing itself to many Pinoys with its signature sour taste.
-Its tartness is traditionally sampaloc-based, but this can be substituted with other fruits such as kamias, green mango, guava, calamansi, and even watermelon.
+And there are many different kinds of sinigang: Its tartness is traditionally sampaloc-based, but this can be substituted with other fruits such as kamias, green mango, guava, calamansi, and even watermelon.
 It has a medley of native vegetables not limited to onions, eggplants, sitaw, kangkong, radish, green finger chili, and okra—but the scene-stealer is the meat (or seafood) included in the aromatic soup.

 This signature Filipino dish has evolved over time, departing from old-school home-cooking practices without compromising its classic flavors.
 While nothing can ever replace the sinigang you’ve grown up eating, here are our top 10 sinigang interpretations—some may have deviated from tradition—but all of them definitely hit close to home.